Tengrism: Gods

 The highest group in the pantheon consisted of 99 tngri (55 of them benevolent or "white" and 44 terrifying or "black"); 77 "earth-spirits"; and others.
 The tngri were called upon only by leaders and great shamans and were common to all the clans.
-After these, three groups of ancestral spirits dominated.
-The "Lord-Spirits" were the souls of clan leaders to whom any member of a clan could appeal for physical or spiritual help.
-The "Protector-Spirits" included the souls of great shamans and shamanesses.
-The "Guardian-Spirits" were made up of the souls of smaller shamans and shamanesses and were associated with a specific locality (including mountains, rivers, etc.) in the clan's territory.
-Non-human beings (İye), neither necessarily personified nor deitified, are revered as sacred essence of things.
+After these, three groups of ancestral spirits dominated: The "Lord-Spirits" were the souls of clan leaders to whom any member of a clan could appeal for physical or spiritual help.
+The "Protector-Spirits" included the souls of great shamans.
+The "Guardian-Spirits" were made up of the souls of smaller shamans and were associated with a specific locality (including mountains, rivers, etc.) in the clan's territory.
+Nonhuman beings (İye), neither necessarily personified nor deified, are revered as sacred essences of things.
 These beings include natural phenomena such as sacred trees or mountains.

 Three-world cosmology

 The Tengrist cosmology proposes a division between the upper worlds (heaven), the Earth, and the world of darkness (underworld).
 These worlds are inhabited by different beings, often spirits or deities.
-A shaman (kam) could through mental powers communicate with these spirits.
-The worlds are not entirely separated, they have constant influence on the Earth.
+A shaman (kam) can communicate with these spirits using mental powers.
+The worlds are not entirely separated, and they have constant influence on the Earth.

-In Turkic mythology within Siberian Central Asian religious systems there is the "celestial world", the ground to which "Earth-Water" (Yer-Su) belongs too, and the "underworld" ruled by the spirits beneath the earth.
-They are connected through the "Tree of Worlds" or Tree of Life in the center of the worlds.
+In Turkic mythology within Siberian Central Asian religious systems, there is the "celestial world", the ground to which "earth-water" (yer-su) belongs, and the "underworld", ruled by spirits beneath the earth.
+They are connected through the world tree in the center of the worlds.

-The celestial and the subterranean world are divided into seven layers, although there are variations (the underworld sometimes nine layers and the celestial world 17 layers).
-Shamans can recognize entries to travel into these realms.
-In the multiples of these realms, there are beings, living just like humans on the earth.
+The celestial and subterranean worlds are divided into seven layers, although there are variations (the underworld sometimes has nine layers and the celestial world 17).
+Shamans are able to find entries to travel into these realms.
+In the multiples of these realms, there are beings, living just like humans on Earth.
 They also have their own respected souls and shamans and nature spirits.
-Sometimes these beings visit the earth, but are invisible to people.
+Sometimes, these beings visit the Earth but are invisible to people.
 They manifest themselves only in a strange sizzling fire or a bark to the shaman.

 Heavenly world

-The heavens are inhabited by righteous souls, the Creator and the protector deities.
-The celestial world has many similarities with the earth, but as undefiled by humans.
-There is a healthy, untouched nature here, and the natives of this place have never deviated from the traditions of their ancestors.
-This world is much brighter than the earth and is under the auspices of Ulgen another son of Tengri.
+The heavens are inhabited by righteous souls, the Creator, and protector deities.
+The celestial world has many similarities with the Earth, but it is undefiled by humans.
+It contains a pristine, untouched nature, and the natives have never deviated from the traditions of their ancestors.
+This realm is much brighter than the Earth and is under the auspices of Ulgen, a son of Tengri.
 Shamans can also visit this world.

-On some days, the doors of this heavenly world are opened and the light shines through the clouds.
+On some days, the doors of this heavenly world are opened, and the light shines through the clouds.
 During this moment, the prayers of the shamans are most influential.
-A shaman performs his imaginary journey, which takes him to the heavens, by riding a black bird, a deer or a horse or by going into the shape into these animals.
-Otherwise he may scale the World-Tree or pass the rainbow to reach the heavenly world.
+A shaman performs his imaginary journey, which takes him to the heavens, by riding a black bird, a deer, or a horse, or by changing into the shape of these animals.
+Otherwise, he may scale the world tree or cross a rainbow.